slack-ruby/slack-ruby-client/README.md

 #### Error Handling

 If a request fails, a `Slack::Web::Api::Errors::SlackError` will be raised.
-By default, the error message contains the error code.
-In case of multiple errors, the error codes are separated by commas.
+The error message contains the error code, which is also accessible with `slack_error.error`.
+In case of multiple errors, the error message contains the error codes separated by commas, or they are accessible as an array with `slack_error.errors`.
 The original response is also accessible using the `response` attribute.

-The `response_metadata` is accessible with `slack_error.response_metadata`, and the error code is accessible with `slack_error.error`, as well as via `message`.
-If you set the [`verbose_errors` setting](#web-client-options) then the `response_metadata` will be included in the error `message` as JSON, but `slack_error.error` will continue to be the error code alone.
+The `response_metadata` is accessible with `slack_error.response_metadata`.

 If you exceed [Slack’s rate limits](https://api.slack.com/docs/rate-limits), a `Slack::Web::Api::Errors::TooManyRequestsError` will be raised instead.